anuyts/anuyts.github.io/teaching/mathesis-evaluation-math.md

 The target audience for each of these texts & presentations are fellow students of the master of mathematics who are not necessarily working on a related topic.
 Material covered in relatively mainstream courses in the master of mathematics can be considered prior knowledge, type theory generally cannot.

-There are three presentations involved.
+There are usually three presentations involved.
 The intermediate presentation and final defense are shorter, making it impossible to discuss all the technicalities in a way that the audience can follow.
 Hence, these presentations focus on the bigger picture.
 The seminar is longer and should therefore *also* cover some degree of technical detail.

 * The evaluation roster from the Faculty of Science ([NL](https://wet.kuleuven.be/studenten/masterproef/roosters/beoordelingsrooster) - [EN](https://wet.kuleuven.be/studenten/masterproef/roosters/assessmentroster)) is not 100% applicable to thesis subjects in mathematics / theoretical computer science, nor to each of the sub-assignments, but it is a useful tool for both student and assessors to keep in mind what aspects are important.
 * The evaluation scale from the Faculty of Science ([NL](https://wet.kuleuven.be/studenten/masterproef/roosters/waarderingsschaal)) and the Faculty of Engineering Science ([NL](https://eng.kuleuven.be/studeren/masterproef-en-papers#waarderingsschaal) - [EN](https://eng.kuleuven.be/en/study/masters-theses)) are useful calibration tools.